 Leverage And Volatility In The Crypto Market

-- The absence of a proper regulatory framework for Bitcoin leaves it open to price manipulation and influence from whales and other capital intensive institutions, which induces its own volatility.
+The absence of a proper regulatory framework for blockchain technology makes it open to price manipulation and influence from whales and other capital-intensive institutions, which induces its own volatility.

 Common Leverage Trading Instruments

 The most adopted way of leveraging trades is through derivatives.
 Derivatives, in all simplicity, are an agreement between two parties or more, whose value is determined by an underlying financial asset.

 Considering Bitcoin, Sam believes BTC will increase from $40k next week, and Jane believes BTC will drop to $30k from next week.
 They both enter into a contract that says, if BTC rises to $50k next week, Jane will pay $10k to Sam, and if BTC drops to $30k, Sam will also pay Jane $10k.
 This shows that derivatives allow a trader to profit both ways in the market, making it widely adopted by traders.